Frequently Asked Questions

 Does Cedar Lane offer Personal Care Services?

-In keeping with our primary purpose to serve lower and moderate income senior citizens and the disabled, we provide affordable, safe and clean housing with optional supportive services.
-Cedar Lane Senior Living Community housekeeping and laundry services.
-If you are interested in a Personalized Services care packages you have many options.
+In keeping with our primary purpose to serve lower and moderate income senior citizens and the disabled, we provide affordable, safe and clean housing with optional supportive services such as housekeeping and laundry services.
+If you are interested in a Personalized Services care package you have many options.
 We are pleased to have Regent Healthcare on campus and their wellness and service staff will help you determine a schedule of time and services to meet your budget and personal needs.
 Regent Healthcare is not owned or operated by Cedar Lane Senior Living Community.
 You are able to employ any home health company you choose.
 All Personal Care Service packages are priced outside of your rent and typically are private pay.